Northwestern University Law Review : Submissions

-Interested authors must submit articles, essays, and book reviews through the online system ExpressO.
+Interested authors must submit articles, essays, and book reviews through the online system Scholastica.
 Print submissions are not accepted via email and are only accepted via postal mail in extenuating circumstances.

-If you have questions regarding print submissions, you may contact Julie M. Karaba, Senior Articles Editor, for more information.
+If you have questions regarding print submissions, you may contact Matthew Heins, Senior Articles Editor, for more information.

 Northwestern University Law Review has no formal length requirements, and we will review all submissions regardless of length.
 However, we support the statement (pdf) by the editors of several of our peer journals and endorse the position that most articles can effectively convey their arguments within the range of 40-70 journal pages.
 We believe that establishing word limit guidelines will enhance the quality of legal scholarship and improve the editing process.
 To that end, we strongly prefer articles between 15,000 and 30,000 words, including footnotes.
+Only in exceptional circumstances will we publish articles in excess of 30,000 words.
 The Law Review also encourages authors to submit essays, pieces between 8,000 and 15,000 words including footnotes.
 Essays typically have a more focused purpose—advancing a narrow thesis or contributing to discussion on a current, salient issue.

-The Colloquy is the online companion for the Northwestern University Law Review.
-We publish shorter, more accessible scholarly pieces that are intended for a wider audience than most traditional journal articles.
-As such, the Colloquy prefers pieces between 3,000 to 6,000 words, and will only consider unsolicited submissions that are less than 10,000 words, inclusive of footnotes.
+Northwestern University Law Review Online (NULR Online) publishes shorter, more accessible scholarly pieces that are intended for a wider audience than most traditional journal articles.
+As such, NULR Online prefers pieces between 3,000 to 6,000 words, and will only consider unsolicited submissions that are less than 10,000 words, inclusive of footnotes.
 We aim to publish a wide range of content, including short essays, responses to articles, debates, book reviews, and other forms of legal scholarship.
 We welcome submissions from professors, judges, practitioners, and law students.

-Selected submissions will be published on the Colloquy website and are carried on Westlaw and LexisNexis.
-In addition, up to two Colloquy pieces are selected for publication in each of the print Law Review's four annual issues.
+Selected submissions will be published on the Law Review's website and are carried on Westlaw and LexisNexis.
+In addition, up to two NULR Online pieces are selected for publication in each of the print Law Review's four annual issues.

 How to Submit

-If you have questions regarding the Colloquy, you may contact Nathan Brenner, Senior Colloquy Editor, for more information.
+If you have questions regarding NULR Online, you may contact Nicholas Roosevelt, Senior Online Editor, for more information.

 General Submissions Policies

-These policies apply to both print and Colloquy submissions.
+These policies apply to both print and NULR Online submissions.